ThingLabsIo/ThingLabsIo.github.io/pages/device/photon/photon-labs.md

 ---
-layout: page-arduino
+layout: page-photon
-title: "Arduino Thing Labs"
+title: "Particle Photon Thing Labs"
-subheadline: "Building Connected Things with Arduino programmed boards"
+subheadline: "Building Connected Things with the Particle Photon"
 teaser: "In these Labs you will begin by learning the basics of working with micro-controllers and sensors, and move on to connecting them to the Internet.
 You will learn how to leverage Cloud IoT services to collect data and control devices and use advanced services like machine learning and analytics to discover insights using your Things."
 show_meta: true
 comments: false
 header: no
 breadcrumb: true
-categories: [arduino, redboard, maker-101]
+categories: [photon, maker-101]
-permalink: /device/arduino/
+permalink: /device/photon/
 ---

 # Table of Contents